umbraco/UmbracoDocs/umbraco-cloud/getting-started/git-repository-in-a-cloud-project.md

 Source control is a way to control changes to files and directories.
 You can keep a record of changes and revert to specific versions of a file in the event you would like to back up to an earlier time.
 A source control repository is used as the single source of truth that has the latest version of your project source code with all the git branches.

-There are different source code management tools that you can use such as GitHub, Git, [GitLab](https://skrift.io/issues/using-gitlab-bidirectional-mirroring-azure-devops-release-pipelines-to-auto-deploy-into-umbraco-cloud/), Apache Subversion (SVN), Mercurial, etc.
+There are different source code management tools that you can use such as GitHub, Git, GitLab, Apache Subversion (SVN), Mercurial, etc.

+{% hint style="info" %}
+An example of how to use GitLab for setting up an automatic release pipeline can be found on the [online Umbraco Community magazine Skrift.io](https://skrift.io/issues/using-gitlab-bidirectional-mirroring-azure-devops-release-pipelines-to-auto-deploy-into-umbraco-cloud/).
+{% endhint %}

 {% tabs %}
 {% tab title="Umbraco 10+" %}